p42/s6-alpine-docker/README.md

 ### Shell Access

-This image includes the bash shell and when running in detached mode can be connected to with:
+This image includes the sh shell and when running in detached mode can be connected to with:

 ~~~
-docker exec -ti <container> bash
+docker exec -ti <container> sh
 ~~~